Saturday, September 12, 2009

 4 tbsp olive oil

-4 small bay leaves
+2 small bay leaves

 1/2 tsp crushed red-pepper flakes

-2 cloves garlic, minced (about 1 tbsp)
+2 cloves garlic, minced

-1 medium yellow onion, thinly sliced (about 2 cups)
+1/2 medium yellow onion, sliced

 1 tsp saffron threads, chopped